 - PhD-P Level: PhD students once they pass both Qualifying Requirements

-- PhD-C Level: PhD students who have achieved Candidacy Status according to 7.8.2 of the Graduate School Handbook.
+- PhD-C Level: PhD students who have achieved Candidacy Status according to the Graduate School Handbook

-Consult the latest Annual GTA Terms and Conditions for the actual pay scales associated with these levels.
+Consult the latest Annual GTA Terms and Conditions for the pay scales associated with these levels.

-Thanks to The William A. Henson Endowed Mathematics Student Travel Fund* the OSU Mathematics Department is able to provide graduate student travel support for students to participate in relevant academic and professional events beyond the local area.
-Students interested in applying for this travel support must fill out the online Travel Grant Application and their Advisor will need to provide a Letter of Support to the Chair of the Graduate Studies Committee.
+Thanks to The William A. Henson Endowed Mathematics Student Travel Fund¹ the OSU Mathematics Department is able to provide graduate student travel support for students to participate in relevant academic and professional events beyond the local area.
+Students interested in applying for this travel support must fill out the online Travel Grant Application and their Advisor will need to provide a Letter of Support to the Chair of the Graduate Studies Committee (GSC).
 This should be done at least 6 weeks prior to the event start date for the GSC to make a decision.
 You will then be notified of the results.
-Awards are typically meant to cover the transportation and lodging for the event and are limited to about $1000 over a student's entire academic career.
 Students on Presidential Fellowship should utilize the travel funds available through the Graduate School first.

-* established February 10, 2012, by the Board of Trustees of The Ohio State University, with gifts from William A. Henson (B.S.
-1978)
+¹ Established February 10, 2012, by the Board of Trustees of The Ohio State University, with gifts from William A. Henson (B.S.
+1978).